mnater/Hyphenator/README.md

 - This repository replaces https://code.google.com/p/hyphenator/
 - Demo: http://mnater.github.io/Hyphenator/

+Note: Hyphenator.js has somewhat grown old.
+Have a look at its successor: https://github.com/mnater/Hyphenopoly

 ## Overview

 Hyphenator.js is a free open source Javascript library that automatically hyphenates text on websites.
 It comes in handy as a _polyfill_ for legacy browsers that don't support CSS 3 hyphenation at all or for modern browsers that do hyphenation, but do not provide hyphenation dictionaries for a particular language.